 Claims handled by Capital Allowance Review Service in the past 12 months have ranged between £59,000 and several million.
 Nearly all of our cases show businesses typically claim less than 50% of entitlement.

-‘Property Embedded Fixtures & Features’ (PEFFs) are a specialist element of the well-known subject of ‘Capital Allowances’.
+‘Property Embedded Fixtures & Fittings’ (PEFFs) are a specialist element of the well-known subject of ‘Capital Allowances’.

-However, Accountants in most, if not all occasions are unaware of the qualifying Integral Fixtures & Features embedded within the property that is essential for a business to carry out its trade.
+However, Accountants in most, if not all occasions are unaware of the qualifying Integral Fixtures & Fittings embedded within the property that is essential for a business to carry out its trade.

 This leaves an enormous wealth of unclaimed qualifying ‘IMMOVABLE’ items on which Capital Allowances can be claimed, such as lifts, heating systems, security systems, sanitary systems, kitchens, etc., These items which were either inherent within the property at the time of acquisition or that have been subsequently installed.